schellenberg/computerscience20/_sources/Python/Functions/MicrobitCustomImages.rst

 What if you want to create your own images?
 The way an image is created on the Micro:bit is by making a string that represents each LED/pixel on the Micro:bit.
 For each LED, you need to set the value to be a number from 0 to 9, which is the brightness of that LED.
 Setting the brightness to 0 means that LED should be off, while setting the brightness to 9 means turning it on as bright as possible.
 Any number in between will set the LED to be turned on somewhat bright, where 1 is the least bright, and 8 is almost the brightest.

-The following code creates an image of a boat and displays it on the Micro:bit:
+The following code creates an image of the side of a die, and displays it on the Micro:bit:

 .. code-block:: python

     import microbit

-    boat = microbit.Image("05050:05050:05050:99999:09990")
+    dice = microbit.Image("33333:39093:30003:39093:33333")

-    microbit.display.show(boat)
+    microbit.display.show(dice)

-Although we can figure out what is going on in the above code (each row is separated by a :), it would be nice to improve the readability of creating our own images.
+Although we can figure out what is going on in the above code (each row is separated by a ``:``), it would be nice to improve the readability of creating our own images.
 One way we can do this is to use concatenation to join a number of strings together.
 Consider the following:

 .. activecode:: concatenation_reminder
     :nocanvas: